davelandry/missionnutrition/_services/initial.md

 order: 1
 ---

-A solid mission starts with a road map.
+Your mission starts with a road map.
 During your initial session, we will:

 * Learn about your eating habits: what, where, when, with whom, and why you eat
 * Decide on an effective eating plan to meet your health goals